 Patients with an income greater than R250 000 per year for a single person and R350 000 per year for a family unit fall into this category.
 They are charged for services listed in the UPFS Fee Schedule.
 Patients in this category are partially subsidised with certain exceptions.

-NB: For enquiries please contact the relevant hospital (head of fees/case manager).
+NB: For enquiries or assistance please contact the relevant hospital (head of fees/case manager).